gremble0/kebab/README.md

 ```

-You can also define variables local to a branch.
+You can also define variables local to a branch or do other calculations inside each branch.
 For example:
 ```clj
 ; c = [3, 6]
 def c = list((int) =>